-Agreements for use of community land may be granted for short duration which may be anything from casual hire to a regular use arrangement (eg more than 10 annual hires annually).
-These short term arrangements should be for the types of uses identified in Table 7 and consistent with prevailing Council policies.
+Agreements for use of community land may be granted for short duration which may include casual hires, seasonal use (eg sportsfields) or regular hire arrangement.
+These short term arrangements should be for the types of uses identified in Table 9 and consistent with prevailing Council policies.

-Table 8 - Seasonal, regular and casual use agreements
+Table 9 - Seasonal, regular and casual use agreements

-Community land category Purposes for which short term uses may be granted subject to council approval Requirements Sportsground community events and festivals sporting fixtures and events sports and fitness training and classes filming or photography of sporting fixtures or events uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events the proposed use must comply with terms and conditions for event approval eg SafeWork NSW regulations, insurance, waste management etc the use should not result in physical damage to the sportsground the use should not result in a significant adverse impact on adjoining residents organisers of the site should be responsible for cleaning up the site and notify authorities and Council of any damage or incidents that may occur
+Community land category Purposes for which short term uses may be granted subject to council approval Requirements Park community events and festivals playing a musical instrument, or singing for fee or reward picnics and private celebrations such as family gatherings filming and photography session public performances engaging in an appropriate trade or business the proposed use must comply with terms and conditions approved eg SafeWork NSW regulations, insurance, waste management etc the use should not result in physical damage to the park the use should not result in a Sportsground community events and festivals sporting fixtures and events sports and fitness training and classes filming or photography of sporting fixtures or events uses reasonably associated with the promotion or enhancement of sporting groups, fixtures and events significant adverse impact on adjoining residents or disturbance to nearby residents organisers of the site should be responsible for cleaning up the site and notify authorities and Council of any damage or incidents that may occur

-In assessing community land categorised as Sportsground as a venue for any proposed utilisation, the Council applies the following minimum criteria:
+In assessing community land categorised as Park or Sportsground as a venue for any proposed utilisation, the Council applies the following minimum criteria: